Solid Wood Flooring

-The Benefits of Solid Wood
+What are the Benefits of Solid Wood?

 Solid wood is one of the most popular types of floors.
 This is because nothing quite beats the luxury of real, solid hardwood.
 However, because of its popularity and quality, solid wooden flooring is often more expensive than engineered wood or laminate, which only imitate hard wood flooring.
 While the cost is usually more than other floor styles, cheap solid wood flooring does exist.
 And despite the minimal cost, you can still expect longevity with this type of floor.

 Where Should You Lay Your Real Wood Floor?

 While real wood flooring looks great in every room, there are certain guidelines you should follow to avoid excessive damage.
 Primarily, this hardwood flooring is not suited to rooms which will see a lot of moisture, for example bathrooms.
 This is because wood will absorb water and expand, which will ruin the overall appearance of your floor and weaken the floorboards.
 You’d be better with a solid wood living room floor, or one in a bedroom, or office.

 Choosing Your Wood Flooring Grade

 Solid wood flooring is available in four different grades, all of which have their own unique qualities.
 For example, they differ by the number of knots – these are the oval shapes you often see in certain types of solid natural wood flooring.